 A research object in the making: Visualising AMR and antibiotic use in Spain

-– Cristina Moreno Lozano – Science, Technology and Innovation Studies, University of Edinburgh
+– Cristina Moreno Lozano – University of Edinburgh

 Interventions, protocols and data on antimicrobial resistance (AMR) and antibiotic consumption are very much in the making today.
 How do we, as anthropologists and social science scholars, keep on the move: following data, following AMR, following antibiotic drugs?
 Antibiotics and resistant bugs are quite literally everywhere, in constant change and movement.
 And it is not only antibiotics and resistant microbes that travel – from the pharmacy to the home medicine cabinet or the hospital, to the human body itself, antibiotics are consumed, ingested, discarded.
 Representations of antibiotic use and genetic development of resistance also travel from one space to another.